Housewife acquitted of maid abuse, judge says maid 'prone to exaggeration'

 She found this "bad", because only fresh dough had been used in her own home.

-Ms Manu, however, pointed out that the family ate bread, while the dough was given to Ms Rajinder to make chapati for herself.
+Ms Manu pointed out that the family ate bread, while the dough was given to Ms Rajinder to make chapati for herself.

 "It was also evident that the complainant did not know how to behave as a domestic helper," said the judge.